ethilliez/Face_identification/README.md

 - Pre-processing implemented
 - Training implemented
 - Testing implemented
-- Raw performance estimated (no fine-tuning)
+- Raw performance in testing (no fine-tuning)

 ## Requirements:
 The main librairies required are: `numpy`, `scipy`, `sklearn`, `keras` and `itertools`.
 They can be installed using `pip install` or `conda install`.